microsoft/azure-orbital-space-sdk-app-healthcheck/README.md

     cd -
     ```

 1. Build the nuget packages and the container images.
-(Note: container images will automatically push)

     ```bash
     # clone this repo